HALF PRICE BATTERY REPLACEMENT

 Touchscreens use a series of steps to process the information entered by touching your iPhone’s screen:

 All of this happens almost instantly.
 In fact, you probably will never notice a delay between touching the screen and the action happening.
-Not only can your iPhone do all of that in a nanosecond, but it can also calculate multiple touches at once, like two finger gestures such as zooming in.
+Not only can your iPhone do all of that in a nanosecond, but it can also calculate multiple touches at once, like

 You might think that touchscreens having a “multi-touch” capability is new technology.
 And it is pretty new, relatively speaking.
 In 1982, a group from the University of Toronto created a screen made of a camera behind a pane of glass which could register any human input.
 This awkward and hard to use interface was improved by U of T in 1985 with the first version of the modern touchscreens we know and love today.